Digine-Labs/rosettanet/README.md

 ## Project structure

+**Rosettanet:** Middleware software, core part of Rosetta.
+It acts like a gateway between Starknet and the user.
+It formats Ethereum RPC requests to the format that Starknet RPC accepts, and formats Starknet RPC responses into Ethereum RPC response.
+Written in Typescript.
+In future it also will be developed with Rust.

+**Rosetta Accounts:** Account smart contract library will be written in Cairo.
+Custom account contracts that are able to verify Ethereum account signatures on Starknet to execute and verify transactions.

+**Rosetta Verifier:** Starknet smart contracts that verify signatures with format EIP-1559.
+Converts EVM calldatas into Starknet calldata.
+This is the core part to achieve non-trusted setup need.

+**Lens:** Permissionless Starknet smart contract that matches Ethereum addresses with Starknet addresses.

+*Additional extensions will be developed to provide integrability for existing Starknet protocols.*

 ### Contracts

 The contracts are located in the `contracts/` directory.
 It's a `scarb` project, so you can use the `scarb` CLI to build it.